BlackSpirit96/CC_Server/README.md

 2. And then "install"
 3. Restart :D

-## You can freely give me ideas just contact me :D
+## I need ideas to improve it.
+1. Issue a ticket with an idea
+2. I will thanks you
+3. :D